-Just bear in mind that this opens the door for tick and fleas, so treatments may be in order.
+Just bear in mind that this opens the door for ticks and fleas, so treatments may be in order.

-Most Maine Coon owners will say that their indoor Coonie has an amazing quality of life, plenty of mental stimulation, and of course their Maine Coon's lifespan will as long as it possibly can be.
+Most owners will say that their indoor Coonie has an amazing quality of life, and plenty of mental stimulation.
+They also have the peace of mind of knowing that their Maine Coon's lifespan will as long as it possibly can be.

-Feeding your indoor cat a high protein diet is especially good for the Maine Coon Cat Lifespan, as carbohydrates are harder to digest and cat's are obligate carnivores so they do need the protein.
+Feeding your indoor kitty a high protein diet is especially good for the Maine Coon Cat Lifespan.

-High protein diet is especially beneficial for senior cats and will help keep them healthier, longer, extending their Maine Coon cat lifespan.
+A high protein diet is especially beneficial for senior cats.
+It will help keep them healthier, longer, extending their Maine Coon cat lifespan.